Coccidioidomycosis: North America

-In the United States, C. immitis is endemic to southern and central California with the highest presence in the San Joaquin Valley.
-C. posadassi is most prevalent in Arizona, although it can be found in a wider region spanning from Utah, New Mexico, Texas, and Nevada.
-An estimated 150,000 infections occur annually, with 25,000 new infections occurring every year.
+In the United States, C. immitis is endemic to southern and central California, with the highest presence in the San Joaquin Valley.
+C. posadassi is most prevalent in Arizona, although it can be found in a wider region spanning Utah, New Mexico, Texas, and Nevada.
+Approximately 25,000 cases are reported every year, although the total number of infections is estimated to be around 150,000 per year; the disease is underreported because many cases are asymptomatic, and those who do have symptoms are often difficult to distinguish from other causes of pneumonia if they are not specifically tested for Valley fever.

 The incidence of coccidioidomycosis in the United States in 2011 (42.6 per 100,000) was almost ten times higher than the incidence reported in 1998 (5.3 per 100,000).
-In area where it is most prevalent, the infection rate is 2-4%.
+In areas where it is most prevalent, the infection rate is 2–4%.

-Incidence varies widely across the west and southwest.
+Incidence varies widely across the West and Southwest.
 In Arizona, for instance, in 2007, there were 3,450 cases in Maricopa County, which in 2007 had an estimated population of 3,880,181 for an incidence of approximately 1 in 1,125.
 In contrast, though southern New Mexico is considered an endemic region, there were 35 cases in the entire state in 2008 and 23 in 2007, in a region that had an estimated 2008 population of 1,984,356, for an incidence of approximately 1 in 56,695.

 Infection rates vary greatly by county, and although population density is important, so are other factors that have not been proven yet.
 Greater construction activity may disturb spores in the soil.
-In addition, the effect of altitude on fungi growth and morphology has not been studied, and altitude can range from sea level to 10,000 feet or higher across California, Arizona, Utah and New Mexico.
+In addition, the effect of altitude on fungi growth and morphology has not been studied, and altitude can range from sea level to 10,000 feet or higher across California, Arizona, Utah, and New Mexico.